gokulpulikkal/FireBaseChat/README.md

 # Private Community Messenger

 ## Overview
-Private Community Messenger is a cutting-edge messenger app crafted exclusively for real-time communication within communities.
-Designed with a focus on creating a secure and intimate digital space, our app is tailored for groups of friends seeking a seamless and personalized messaging experience.
+Private Community Messenger is a cutting-edge messenger app crafted exclusively for real-time communication within communities with end-to-end encryption.
+Designed to create a secure and intimate digital space, this app is tailored for groups of friends seeking a seamless and personalized messaging experience.

 ## Project Status
 This project is currently under active development, and certain features may be incomplete or subject to changes.